pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Profiles.md

 ![Profiles](./img/profiles-pid-controller-settings.png)

 #### Error Rotation
 If turned on, the I-term can transfer between pitch and roll axis during pirouetting.
 Increase the performance of overall piro related maneuvers.
-This is sometimes referred to as Piro compensation.
+This is sometimes referred to as piro compensation.

 #### Ground Error Decay
 A safety feature.
 This is to prevent the helicopter from tilting during takeoff.